Sienna Resources (CVE:SIE) Stock Price Down 16.7% – Should You Sell?

-Sienna Resources Inc. (CVE:SIE – Get Free Report)’s share price dropped 16.7% on Tuesday .
+Shares of Sienna Resources Inc. (CVE:SIE – Get Free Report) fell 16.7% during trading on Tuesday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 142,000 shares were traded during mid-day trading, an increase of 48% from the average daily volume of 95,963 shares.
+142,000 shares changed hands during trading, an increase of 48% from the average session volume of 95,963 shares.
 The stock had previously closed at C$0.03.

 Sienna Resources Inc engages in the acquisition, exploration, and evaluation of mineral properties in Canada and the United States.
 It primarily explores for platinum, palladium, and lithium deposits.
 The company was formerly known as Habanero Resources Inc and changed its name to Sienna Resources Inc in January 2014.